aisingapore/Novella/README.md

 *Note that since transactions here refer to borrowings or downloads of a title, they are a form of implicit feedback.*

+Schematic of how the model works:
+![qrecsys.png](qrecsys.png)

 The process can be divided into 2 stages as follows.

-![qrecsys.png](qrecsys.png)

 **Stage 0: Creating semantic and transactional item embeddings**